umalabs/correlated-authorization/README.md

 Fig.&nbsp;5.&emsp;Attribute-Based Access Control system
 </p>

-The input of the ABAC system is grouped into three categories:
+The input of the ABAC system is grouped into four categories:

-* Identity attributes about the user making request, taken from the identity claims token.
+* Subject attributes about the user making request, taken from the access token or identity claims token.
-* Resource attributes about the resource being accessed, defined by the URI.
+* Resource attributes about the resource being accessed, taken from resource claims token or defined by the ticket.
 * Action attributes about the HTTP request method (GET, POST, PUT, DELETE).
+* Attributes about the context in which the operation is taking place, e.g., level of assurance.

 The output of the ABAC system is an allow or deny decision.

 &emsp;To avoid overloading the authorization server, information about which user has access to which resources, together with a set of permissions that define what each user can do, should be stored on the resource server in the access control lists.
+It is also possible to use the local ABAC engine on the resource server.
+Given that, the final authorization decision is made on the resource server.

 ## VII.
 Authority Boundaries, Interactions, and Scenarios